 Additionally, if you can prove that you have paid your rent on time for 12 consecutive months, lenders may look more favorably on your loan application.

-What is the difference between banks and mortgage companies?
+What is the difference between a mortgage lender and a mortgage broker?

 What should you know before choosing a mortgage company?